andrewconnell/osx-install/readme.md

 Do the following before paving the partition.
 This is to get the way I have things configured in the dock & menu bar back the way I want them.

 - MacOS & System
-  - have a current Apple TimeMachine & CrashPlan backup job finished
+  - have a current Apple TimeMachine backup job finished
   - screenshot Finder layout

     ![](images/macOS-Finder.png)